GreenSoupDeveloper/GreenSoupDeveloper/README.md

 im a principiant programmer, i live in Venezuela and i like the soup lol.

-I can code in C#, HAXE, HTML5, CSS, Python, Java, C, make Android Apps and a lot of stuff that im lazy to put here. im currently learning C and C++
+I can code in C#, HAXE, HTML5, CSS, Python, Java, make Android Apps and a lot of stuff that im lazy to put here. im currently learning C and C++

 im currently learning Source Engine development.

-i want to be a professional programmer and os developer :).
+i want to be a professional programmer :).

-My Discord: GreenSoup Developer#4806.
+My Discord: greensoupdeveloper

 hi